 At least 10 species can be seen in Britain of which 3 are seen regularly, 2 are less frequent and 5 are rare and often only seen in botanical gardens.
 The three species you are most likely to see are the Broad-leaved Lime, the Common Lime, and the Small-leaved Lime.
-The Silver Lime and Silver Pendent Lime are beautiful trees but less frequent.
+The Silver Lime, Silver Pendent Lime and Crimean Lime are beautiful trees but less frequent.
 For more information on these trees click HERE.
 Lime flowers and fruit are always attached to a pale green, odd-shaped leaf called a bract.
-The number of flowers and fruit per bract varies between Lime species but they are all arranged in a branched structure called a cyme. for more information on Lime tree flowers and fruits click HERE.
+The number of flowers and fruit per bract varies between Lime species but they are all arranged in a branched structure called a cyme.
+For more information on Lime tree flowers and fruits click HERE.
 Lime trees do not produce the citrus fruits we know as limes.
 They come from a small tree with the botanical name Citrus aurantifolia which originates in south-east Asia.
 The word lime, as used for trees in Britain is believed to come from the Old English word lind.
-There are also a number of rare Limes – Henry’s, Oliver’s and Mongolian Lime – for more information click HERE
+There are also a number of rare Limes – Henry’s, Oliver’s and Mongolian Lime – for more information on these trees click HERE

 Broad-leaved Lime Tilia platyphyllos.
 The Broad-leaved Lime, also known as the Large-leaved Lime, is native to Europe and Western Asia.
 It was probably introduced to Britain but now grows naturally in the lime rich soils such as those of the Wye Valley and parts of the Pennines.
 It is common in parks, streets and gardens.
 A ‘cultivated variety’ used as a street tree is ‘Rubra’ which has dark red shoots in winter.
 Leaf size cannot be used to identify the Broad-leaved lime because Common Limes often have bigger leaves.
 Common Limes are usually bigger and the Broad-leaved Lime is the first Lime species to flower, usually in June.